danhetrick/perl-ircd/README.md

 		<ipmask>*@google.com</ipmask>
 	</operator>

 In this example, only clients connecting from the host `google.com` would be allowed to log in.
+Multiple `operator` elements can be set.

+### `username`

+Sets the username of the operator, required for login.
+Required child element.

+### `password`

+Sets the password for the operator, required for login.
+Required child element.

+### `ipmask`

+Sets what hosts are allowed to use this operator account.
+Not a required child element.